carbon-language/carbon-lang/mlir/docs/Rationale/Rationale.md

-The information captured in the IR allows a compact expression of all loop transformations, data remappings, explicit copying necessary for explicitly addressed memory in accelerators, mapping to pre-tuned expert written primitives, and mapping to specialized vector instructions.
+The information captured in the IR allows a compact expression of all loop transformations, data remappings, explicit copying necessary for explicitly addressed memory in accelerators, mapping to pre-tuned expert-written primitives, and mapping to specialized vector instructions.
 Loop transformations that can be easily implemented include the body of affine transformations: these subsume all traditional loop transformations (unimodular and non-unimodular)